yemenkrichen/SDPNRI_Model/README.md

 main.py : Parses and processes the Boston bombings dataset into a chronological timeline of source tweets and reactions, saving the cleaned data into a single JSON file.

-sort_users.py : reorganizes the cleaned conversation data by grouping all tweets and reactions by user ID instead of thread ID, and saves the result into a new JSON file.
+sort_user.py : reorganizes the cleaned conversation data by grouping all tweets and reactions by user ID instead of thread ID, and saves the result into a new JSON file.

-text_only: Extracts all text for classification.

 vader.py : Classifies each activity into its adequate SDPNRI compartment based on LLMs result and VADER which is sentiment-analysis tool specialized for social media text.